Graduate Director: Christopher Bartlette, email@example.com

-The Department of Music offers a limited number of assistantships that include a stipend of approximately $5,000 to $10,000 per academic year (paid in bi-monthly installments) and a full or partial tuition scholarship.
+The Department of Music offers a limited number of assistantships that include a stipend of approximately $6,000 to $12,000 per academic year (paid in bi-weekly installments) and a full or partial tuition scholarship.

 Applicants may express an interest in being assigned to certain types of duties if they wish; however, we cannot guarantee being able to fulfill this request in some cases.
 An on-campus interview may be part of the selection procedure for those interested in applying for an assistantship.

-Work-Study Graduate Assistantships are available on a competitive basis to continuing matriculated graduate students who demonstrate financial need.
-Applicants should submit a Financial Aid Form to the Student Financial Aid and Employment Office.
-A resume and completed application for Graduate Work-Study should be submitted to the Graduate School Office.
+Work-Study Graduate Assistantships are available on a competitive basis to students who demonstrate financial need.
 The amount awarded depends on the individual student's financial need, the amount of funds made available to the University, and the amount of aid the student may be receiving from other sources.